kjyv/FloBaRoID/README.md

 * copy one of the existing .yaml configuration files and customize for your setup

+* optionally, use the trajectory.py script to generate an optimal exciting trajectory (only fixed base at the moment).

 * get joint torque measurements from your robotic system if possible e.g. by using the excite.py script (filters the measurements as well as gets velocity and acceleration from position measurements).
 If you are using other means of motion control and data recording, the data files of the numpy data files need to have the expected data fields (see README.md in ./excitation/) and the data needs to be filtered before running the identification on it.
 There is also a csv2npz script that can be customized to load data from csv text files.

 * run identification.py, at least supplying the measurement data file and the corresponding kinematic model in a .urdf file with some physically consistent CAD parameters as starting point (parameters are not necessary for all methods but recommended).
-Optionally supply an output .urdf file path (to which the input urdf but with the identified parameters is written) or another measurement file for validation (most options are in the .yaml file, others are explained when calling with -h)
+Optionally you can supply an output .urdf file path to which the input urdf is written with the identified parameters instead.
+Another measurements file can be supplied for validation.
+Most options are in the .yaml file, others are explained when calling the scripts with --help.

 SDP optimization code is based on or uses parts from [cdsousa/wam7\_dyn\_ident](https://github.com/cdsousa/wam7_dyn_ident)